+I wish you were here.
 I met some men the other night, friends of friends.
 One of them was patient with me, tender, even with his calloused hands.
 His thumb and pointer finger pressed softly against mine, guiding my hold an inch lower on the pool stick.
 “There,” he said, “Like this.”

 I could feel the ridges of his fingertips, brittle and brown from the stained wood and ink he worked with.
 They reminded me of your hands—the ones that can tie knots, can fix leaks in bathroom sinks, can change oil and tires, build shelves, and hold my face gently between palms.